First Day of School Read Alouds For Teachers

 Change Sings by Amanda Gorman and Loren Long

 A poignant and lovely book about how we can all help to make our world a better and kinder place.
-This one is a beautiful read aloud for the beginning of the year to show learners that they can be the change and that their voice is important and is invited to sing along.
+This one is a beautiful first day of school read aloud or anytime at the beginning of the year, to show learners that they can be the change and that their voice is important and is invited to sing along.

 Mixed: A Colorful Story by Arree Chung